Preparing Metals For Finishing

 SAF Painting Guidelines

-PREPARING METALS FOR FINISHING – Do’s and Don’ts
+PREPARING Aluminum FOR FINISHING – Do’s and Don’ts

 Here are some guidelines that can help you prevent problems and save money.